bbdsoftware/litellm-operator/CONTRIBUTING.md

 3. Run tests and linters.
 4. Submit a pull request, referencing any relevant issues.

+### Go code standards
+This project aims to align with idiomatic Go code.
+Some concrete examples and definitions can be found at [Effective Go](https://go.dev/doc/effective_go)

 ## Issue Reporting

 - For bugs, use the bug report template.